EJ-PJ/pywal16-wpgtk-script/README.md

 ## Usage

-By simply passing the flags to the scripts you can ither choose between 'darken' or 'lighten'
+By simply passing the flags to the scripts you can ither choose between `darken` or `lighten`

 ```bash
 pywal16-wpgtk-script.py [--darken | --lighten] [-d | -l]